Rev. Dr. Thomas William Elliott, Jr.: July 18 – 22

-In addition to his professor responsibilities, he currently appears in churches, coffee houses, and musical settings as a singer, songwriter, musician (guitar and piano), worship leader and storyteller.
+In addition to his academic responsibilities, he currently appears in churches, coffee houses, and musical settings as a singer, songwriter, musician (guitar and piano), worship leader and storyteller.

 In addition to solo, Tom writes, co-produces, and performs regularly with Marcus Vess and plays in Cannon Chapel services at Candler.
 He is also a member of the “Wild at Heart” band, a praise and worship group of six clergy friends.